Here we explain the process of building your integration. This includes which pages to look at and the details your team should keep in mind.

 Your integration doesn't need to follow these guidelines to the letter – every business is different after all.
 But if your implementation strays from that page, you should let us know why and how it does.
-Our Partnerships team can help point out any issues before they turn into trouble for your users, and can suggest alternate approaches if our recommend ones won't work for your use case.
+Our Partnerships team can help point out any issues before they turn into trouble for your users, and can suggest alternate approaches if our recommended ones won't work for your use case.

 Simple API, Complex Business

 Most partners can create orders and download labels from the Sendle API within a few hours.
 But a great integration involves more than just generating a label…

 If Sendle is your first shipping integration, take plenty of time to fully understand the user experience you're building.
 Not just the booking UI, but also the picking and packing process (how your senders will be packing their parcels), parcel pickup or drop-off, and customer support.

 Having a good understanding of: the shipping process; what your senders need to do when they send parcels; and what your receivers will see when they're getting parcels; will help you build a better integration.

 You will need accounts on both our sandbox and production systems – you can create these yourself.
 Once you've created them, your engineering team will need the Sendle ID and API Key for both, which you can find in the dashboard.

 To setup your sandbox and production accounts: